 In class, please pay attention and don’t distract others.
 Please configure cell phones to vibrate in class.

 Please talk to me ahead-of-time if you have an anticipated absence that will interfere with the mid-term, your topic presentation, or final presentation, e.g., a non-work religious holiday, out-of-town work travel, or GMU athletic meet.
 I can easily reschedule topic presentations; the others are much harder.
-There's no need to tell me if you'll miss other class times; I strongly recommend class attendance, but I understand if work or other commitments make that difficult to do.
-You can always turn in work earlier than scheduled (e.g., because the deadline conflicts with a non-work religious holiday).
+Don’t bother telling me if you’ll miss other class times; I strongly recommend class attendance, but I understand if work, family, or other commitments sometimes make that difficult to do.
+You can always turn in work early (e.g., if the deadline conflicts with a religious holiday).

 GMU is an Honor Code university; please see the University Catalog for a full description of the code and the honor committee process.
 The principle of academic integrity is taken very seriously and violations are treated gravely.
 What does academic integrity mean in this course?
 Essentially this: when you are responsible for a task, you will perform that task.
 When you rely on someone else’s work in an aspect of the performance of that task, you will give full credit in the proper, accepted form.
 Another aspect of academic integrity is the free play of ideas.
 Vigorous discussion and debate are encouraged in this course, with the firm expectation that all aspects of the class will be conducted with civility and respect for differing ideas, perspectives, and traditions.
 When in doubt (of any kind) please ask for guidance and clarification.
 Do not plagiarize.
 See the Computer Science Honor Code policies for more.

-Students, please use your Mason email accounts to send and receive important University information, including messages related to this class.
-Please use the instructor's email address for class questions.
-If GMU's email system messes up, that's GMU's problem; if outside emails never get to GMU (or me), that's not GMU's (or my) problem.
+Students, please use your Mason email accounts (or other GMU facilities) to send and receive important University information, including messages related to this class.
+Please use the instructor’s email address for class questions.
+If GMU’s email system messes up, that’s GMU’s problem; if outside emails never get to GMU (or me), that’s not GMU’s (or my) problem.
+This also helps compliance with student privacy laws.